 Roger Milliken—Portland, ME

-Roger Milliken is president and CEO of the Baskahegan Company, which owns and manages 120,000 acres of forestland in eastern Maine.
-Baskahegan is known for its commitment to managing for timber while respecting the natural dynamics of the forest and is a recognized leader in Maine’s forest products industry.
+Roger Milliken is Chair of the Board of the Baskahegan Company, which owns and manages 150,000 acres of forestland in eastern Maine.
+Baskahegan is known for its commitment to support the natural dynamics of the forest while also managing for forest products, and is a recognized leader in Maine’s forest industry.
 Baskahegan has been green-certified by the Forest Stewardship Council since 2004.
-Roger joined the company in 1983 and became president in 1989.
-During that time he was involved in a number of forestland purchases and the sale of a conservation easement.
-He has served as a director of Pacolet Milliken Enterprises, a real estate and energy company, and currently serves as a director of Milliken & Company, a global textile and chemical company.
+Roger joined the company in 1983 and served as president from 1989-2020.
+During that time he expanded the company’s lands by more than 60% with the expansion funded by income from timber management, and sales of a conservation easement and a carbon project.

 From 2000-2011, Roger served on the global board of The Nature Conservancy, which he chaired from 2008-2011, helping to grow the organization from its strong US base into a more global organization.
-He has been a trustee of the Conservancy’s Maine chapter for more than 20 years, and co-chaired the $55 million “For Maine Forever” campaign, which protected 185,000 acres along the St. John River.
-He also co-chaired the Katahdin Forest campaign, which protected 295,000 acres.
-He has also served on the advisory board for the Manomet Forest conservation Program, as an advisor to the Open Space Institute’s Northern Forest Protection Fund, and on the board of the Land for Maine’s Future program.
+He co-chaired the Conservancy’s Maine Chapter’s the $55 million “For Maine Forever” campaign in the late 1990s, which protected 185,000 acres along the St. John River.
+He subsequently co-chaired the Katahdin Forest campaign, which conserved another 295,000 acres, including 40,000 acres around the Debsconeag Lakes.
+He served on the advisory board for the Manomet Forest conservation Program, as an advisor to the Open Space Institute’s Northern Forest Protection Fund, and on the board of the Land for Maine’s Future program.
 In 1994 he co-founded and later chaired the Maine Biodiversity Project, and was a director of the Maine Forest Products Council from 1986-1996.

 Rob Riley, President—Canterbury, NH